clarencepohh/tp/docs/UserGuide.md

 **Q**: Does the scheduler account for clashes in event timings?

-**A**: No. This is to accomodate for users who may have overlapping events or tasks.
+**A**: No. This is to accommodate for users who may have overlapping events or tasks.
 We recommend users to manually check for clashes and adjust their schedules accordingly.

+**Q**: I accidentally typed in a wrong command after CLI-nton asked me "Do you want to update the start and end dates and times? (yes/no)".
+It says "Event Updated.", but the Date/Time is not updated.
+What does it mean?

+**A**: The message "Event Updated." is a general message to indicate that the event has been updated.
+However, in this case, the date/time was not updated as the user did not provide the correct input.
+We recommend users to carefully follow the instructions and provide the correct input to ensure that the task is updated accurately.

 ## Command Summary